jappeace/jappeaceApplication/content/pragmatic-haskell-database.md

 deriving instance Show Message
 ```

-This mecahnism allows deriving (automatic code generation)
+This mechanism allows deriving (automatic code generation)
 to be used more flexibly.
 In this case we want to do this because the `MessageT f` type constructor
-eric to derive (as `f` is unkown), but `MessageT Identity` is known
+to derive (as `f` is unknown), but `MessageT Identity` is known
 so we can derive that.
 The GHC [manual lists](https://downloads.haskell.org/~ghc/latest/docs/html/users_guide/glasgow_exts.html#stand-alone-deriving-declarations)
 more possible reasons to derive like this instead of the standard method.

 ### TypeFamilies
-Type famalies allow us to declare `data` inside an instance.
+Type families allow us to declare `data` inside an instance.
-The `Table` class requires `TypeFamilies` to instantiate,
+The `Table` class requires `TypeFamilies` to instantiate because
-it requires us to declare a `data` called primary key in it's instance:
+it needs a `data` called primary key in it's instance:

 ```haskell
 instance Table UserT where
     data PrimaryKey UserT f = UserId (Columnar f Int) deriving Generic primaryKey = UserId . _id
 ```
-This example is a prime reason to use type famalies:
+This example is a prime reason to use type families:
-It allows beam to asume the primary key exist.
+It allows beam to assume the primary key exist for all tables.

 The Haskell [wiki](https://wiki.haskell.org/GHC/Type_families)
 goes more in depth on type families